under the starting arch of the Ultra-Trail

 Some people may well need to change their

-shoes, or rest their legs, so the day of guiding
+shoes, or rest their legs, so any guiding

-is shorter to allow you plenty of time to
+is optional or far shorter to allow you plenty

-prepare for the second leg of the Mont Blanc
+of time to prepare for the second leg of the

-a technical route, such as running the Chamonix
+a short technical route, such as running the

 the first transfer / bus back to Courmayeur,